Shazam (music app): 2018–present: Subsidiary of Apple Inc.

 In December 2017, Apple Inc. announced its acquisition of Shazam for a reported $400 million (£300 million).
 On 23 April 2018 the European Commission stated that it would be reviewing the acquisition.
 The European Commission approved the acquisition on 6 September 2018 and the deal was completed on 24 September 2018.

+In June 2021, Apple announced ShazamKit, a framework that enables developers to integrate Shazam's audio-recognition capabilities into apps for Apple platforms and Android.
+It supports music recognition using the Shazam catalogue and on-device matching against custom audio catalogues.

 Funding

 Shazam's initial $7.5M in venture capital investment, in September 2001, came from Lynx New Media, IDG Ventures Europe, and FLV, a Belgian speech-recognition investment fund.

 In September 2012, Shazam raised a US$32 million round of funding.
 In July 2013, América Móvil invested US$40 million in Shazam for an undisclosed share, which helped put their technology in the hands of millions of users in Latin America.
 In March 2014, Shazam confirmed another US$20 million in new funding, raising the total value of the company to US$500 million.
-The company's earlier backers include European venture capital firm DN Capital, which invested in Shazam in 2004.
+The company's earlier backers include European venture capital firm DN Capital, which took an ownership interest in Shazam in 2004.
+The firm's chief executive, Nenad Marovac, invested when the music recognition technology was using an SMS "tag" system to help people identify a song.